hmlongco/Factory/Sources/Factory/Factory.docc/GettingStarted.md

 What happens if we want to change the behavior of a Factory?
 What if the system requires changes during runtime, or what if we want our factory to provide mocks and testing doubles?

 It's easy.
-Just register a new closure with the Factory.
+Just register a new closure with the existing Factory.

 ```swift
 container.service.register {